kwening/artifactory-config/README.md

 * permissions
 * repos (local, remote, virtual)

+Ansible vault encrypted files can be read and its values can be used in Jinja2 templated files.

 This app comes packaged as a Docker image and is available in Docker Hub `kwening/artifactory-config`.
 Alternatively it can be run from source as a Python script.